Cryptodira: Systematics and evolution

 Cryptodires evolved from pleurodires during the early Jurassic period, originating from South America and Southeast Asia.
+This split corresponds with the breakup of the supercontinent Pangaea.
 By the end of the Jurassic, cryptodires had almost completely replaced pleurodires in the lakes and rivers, while beginning to develop land-based species.
 Meanwhile, pleurodires became the dominant freshwater testudines in the Cretaceous to Eocene of Europe, and produced a family of marine species, the Bothremydidae.

 The Cryptodira suborder has four living superfamilies, the Chelonioidea (sea turtles), Testudinoidea (tortoises and pond turtles), Kinosternoidea (Central American river turtle and mud turtles) and Trionychoidea (soft-shell turtles and relatives).
 Chelydridae (snapping turtles) form a sister group to Kinosternoidea.
 The former three subfamilies (and Chelydridae) are classified in the clade Durocryptodira, while the latter is classified in the clade Trionychia.
 These two clades likely diverged in the middle of the Jurassic.

 Two circumscriptions of the Cryptodira are commonly found.
 One is used here; it includes a number of primitive extinct lineages known only from fossils, as well as the Eucryptodira.
 These are, in turn, made up from some very basal groups, and the Centrocryptodira contain the prehistoric relatives of the living cryptodires, as well as the latter, which are collectively called Polycryptodira or Durocryptodira.

 The alternate concept restricts the use of the term "Cryptodira" to the crown clade (i.e. Polycryptodira).
 The Cryptodira as understood here are called Cryptodiramorpha in this view.

 A recent study placed Plesiochelyidae as an Angolachelonia and outside Testudines, thus Cryptodira.

 As per the system used here, the Cryptodira can be classified as: